 Introduction

 Networks such as the one in the figure below (part A) can be represented with the BioRECIPE format.
-When creating interaction lists or models in the BioRECIPE format, information and data can be obtained from different sources, and input into BioRECIPE tables or spreadsheets automatically or manually (part B).
-Interaction lists and models written in the BioRECIPE format are convenient for different types of analysis and use (part C), either with automated tools, or manually, when human input is needed.
+When creating interaction lists or models in the BioRECIPE format, information and data can be obtained from different sources, and input into BioRECIPE tables or spreadsheets automatically or manually (part B, left).
+Interaction lists and models written in the BioRECIPE format are convenient for different types of analysis and use (part B, right), either with automated tools, or manually, when human input is needed.
 (ER-endoplasmic reticulum)

 internal figure